 BIT REDUCE - Creates digital distortion by reducing the resolution of the audio signal.
 The number shown is the number of bits that will be subtracted from 24-bit full scale.
 To create 4-bit audio, for example, set BIT REDUCE to "20."
-Bit Reduction is often used in conjunction with audio filtering like that which is possible using the HI CUT, LO CUT, and EQ parameters of the drive block.
 Tip: It is supposed to sound nasty!